plumvillage/newsletter/src/en/articles/sr-doan-nghiem--with-time-everything-transforms.md

 When Thay went on teaching tours in the U.S. or around Europe, we listened to Thay’s talks from the Summer Retreat because during the summer, we all had to do mindful service and could not attend the Dharma talks.
 There were no videotapes yet, only cassette tapes.
 Activities were very simple.
 We had morning and evening sitting and chanting, like we do now.
 However, there were two sessions of sitting meditation interspersed with slow walking meditation in between.
 At the end of the second sitting, we sat down to chant the sutras.
 In the past, the *Daily Chanting Book* didn’t have as many chants as it does now.

 Daily mindful service revolved around the plum orchard.
 We did everything from A to Z: trimming, fertilizing, and other chores.
 Just a handful of brothers and sisters did all the work; we didn’t hire anyone to help us.
 There were more than a thousand plum trees so we worked on them the whole year round.
 But it was a lot of fun because the whole “family” went out to the plum orchard and while working we talked and played together.

+{% image "article/sr-doan-nghiem/Sr-Doan-N.3-e.jpg" %}

 Back then, formal meals only happened in the summer.
 We had to wear our sanghati, but anyway it only happened once a summer.
 Life was simple back then with few activities.
 We didn’t listen to many Dharma talks, except during the three months Winter Retreat.
 It seemed like we played more.